Chrismarsh/Windmapper/docs/configuration.rst

     Set this to limit the number of processors used.

     If Windmapper is used on a cluster to process a large domain, the use of a job scheduler, such as SLURM, may be optimal.
+    However, if each Windninja run is large enough to have memory pressure, reducing the number of MPI ranks and increasing threads may be more optimal. ``num_threads * MPI_nworkers`` must not exceed the total number of logical CPUs available.

 .. confval:: MPI_exec_str